Did you know that percussion instruments are thought to be the world’s oldest form of manmade instrument?

 This guide to percussion instruments will do the following:

 - Provide a broad overview of percussion history

 - Cover how percussion instruments work

-- Explain the main two different types of percussion instruments
+- Explain the two main types of percussion instruments

 - Give an instrument-by-instrument rundown

 - Look at which percussion instruments tend to feature in orchestras

 - Provide a Complete Percussion Instrument List from around the world